 Encryption ensures that, even if a company’s data is procured by an outside source, it remains unreadable.
 There’s been a jump in encryption in light of the aforementioned security breaches, but despite all these incidents, a great majority of companies still don’t choose to encrypt their valuable data.
-It’s not clear why this is the case when the Cloud ensures that its users have the opportunity to maintain as much information as they like as simply as possible.
+It’s not clear why this is the case when the Cloud ensures that its users have the opportunity to maintain as much information as they like as simple as possible.
 There are a variety of third-party encryptors available for companies to consider partnering with, but certain Cloud servers provide their own encryption services to ensure the safety of the information stored there.
-By taking advantage of this security measure, users have all the more opportunity to ensure the safety of the data they’ve stored in the Cloud.
+By taking advantage of this security measure, users have all the more opportunities to ensure the safety of the data they’ve stored in the Cloud.

 2. Elimination of Third Party Servers

-As previously mentioned, many storage sites – for example, Dropbox – enable encryption through their own user interface instead of requiring users to seek out a third party server.
-In this way, many sites that enable access to the Cloud come along with their own security features, eliminating the need for their users to seek out third-party servers and allow more individuals access to their data.
+As previously mentioned, many storage sites – for example, Dropbox – enable encryption through their own user interface instead of requiring users to seek out a third-party server.
+In this way, many sites that enable access to the Cloud to come along with their own security features, eliminating the need for their users to seek out third-party servers and allow more individuals access to their data.
 This kind of specialization and in-house service is another one of the ways moving to the Cloud allows users to boost the security of their data.